Naval Support Activity Mid-South: Cold War

-The new NAS assumed logistic support for all the commands at Navy Memphis, except the naval hospital.
+The new NAS assumed logistic support for all the commands at Navy Memphis, except the Naval hospital.
 The boundaries included all Navy property on both sides of the Millington-Arlington Road (Navy Road).
 NAS Memphis continued its support and logistics role for approximately 50 years.
 The faculty became a permanent naval installation during the Korean War, and during the 1950s, it supported approximately 13,000 uniformed and civilian Naval personnel.
-During the Vietnam War, 23,000 trainees were assigned to Naval Air Station Memphis, which continued to provide service to the U.S. Navy into the 1990s.
+During the Vietnam War, 23,000 trainees were assigned to NAS Memphis, which continued to provide service to the U.S. Navy into the 1990s.

 Modern era

-The 1993 Base Realignment and Closure Commission (BRAC) directed the realignment of Naval Air Station Memphis.
+The 1993 Base Realignment and Closure Commission (BRAC) directed the realignment of NAS Memphis.
 The largest segments of this BRAC action were as follows: